DiligentGraphics/DiligentSamples/Tutorials/Tutorial01_HelloTriangle/readme.md

 PSODesc.Name = "Simple triangle PSO";
 ```

-There are two types of pipeline states: graphics and compute.
-This one is a graphics one:
+There are different types of pipeline states: graphics, compute, mesh, etc. This one is a graphics pipeline:

 ```cpp
 PSODesc.PipelineType = PIPELINE_TYPE_GRAPHICS;